thebravoman/software_engineering_2013/class33_homework/07/README.txt

     Task 2: Writing the tracks info in a csv for the favourite tracks - Georgi Ivanov

   --> 4 <--
-  Title: Favourites/Recordings menu
+  Title: Favourites menu
-  Description: A seperate "Favourites/Recordings" menu where the user can view, sort, play, delete, his favourite tracks and his recordings.
+  Description: A seperate "Favourites" menu where the user can view, sort, play, delete, his favourite tracks.
     Task 1: Designing the menu(layout, buttons, scrollable area for the tracks) - Nedelcho Delchev Task 2: Making a sorting button from which the user can sort the tracks by "most played" - Georgi Ivanov Task 3: Adding a button for deleting tracks - Georgi Ivanov